Ulthaze/vuejs-course/README.md

 Introduction to the Vue CLI, moving from single page applications to the multiple page application environment through the CLI and development servers.
 Vue CLI requires NodeJS/npm

+## Section 8

+Learning how Vue handles props and data pass through.
+Props can not be changed within the component and returned, changes are local.
+A props can be converted into a component data property, this is not advised.

 ### Dependancies

 NodeJS - v16.0.0